mindgarage/mindgarage.github.io/_posts/events/2018-03-05-Mindstorm-session.markdown

 With the MindStorm Open Research Forum, the MindGarage wants to offer a platform for OpenMinded researchers and practicioners from uni & industry to present, discuss, and exchange their ideas.
 Anyone who likes can present and share their ideas and post open problems & issues.
 Small food and beverages will be provided with the support of Insiders Technologies.
+Stay updated with all the news by following the
+<a href="https://www.facebook.com/events/346701135850291/">MindStorm Facebook Event Page</a>.

 See you there,